julyjlee/julyjlee.github.io/_publications/2024-11-mc-larc-emnlp.md

   @article{Revisit_KAIS19,
-    author = {Kim, Sundong and Lee, Jae-Gil}, title = {{From Generation to Selection: Findings of Converting Analogical Problem-Solving into Multiple-Choice Questions}}, author = {Shin, Donghyeon and Lee, Seungpil and Kovacec, Klea Lena and Kim, Sundong}, booktitle = {EMNLP Findings},
+    author = {Kim, Sundong and Lee, Jae-Gil}, title = {{From Generation to Selection: Findings of Converting Analogical Problem-Solving into Multiple-Choice Questions}}, author = {Shin, Donghyeon and Lee, Yunjeong and Kovacec, Klea Lena and Kim, Sundong}, booktitle = {EMNLP Findings},
     year = {2024},
     }